dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_51:_Execute_Rolling_Updates_in_Kubernetes/Task.md

 ````

 # Step 1: Verify the Current Deployment with the following commands:
-# Note : to perform the rolling update we need the deployment name and the container name, as this things are mentioned in the rolling update command.
+# Note : to perform the rolling update we need the deployment name and the container name, as this things are needed in the rolling update command.

 thor@jumphost ~$ kubectl get all